spacewalkproject/spacewalk-wiki/HowToUpgrade.md

   where `DB` will be either `oracle` or `postgresql`, depending on what your external database is.

+  If you have your original answer-file you can use that as well.

+    # spacewalk-setup --upgrade --answer-file /path/to/spacewalk/answer-file.conf

   2. Restore some of the custom values you might have set previously in /etc/rhn/rhn.conf from the backup of your configuration files, such as:

   *  debug = 3